justinjiajia/personalwiki/bigdata/hadoop_streaming.md

-Notes: By default, shuffling stage performs a string sorting, not integer sorting.
+By default, shuffling stage performs a string sorting, not integer sorting.
 We played a trick, `%07d`, to pad leading zeros, so that string sorting and integer sorting are equivalent in this case.

 We don't need a reducer in this case.
+To create a map-only Jobs, simply set `mapreduce.job.reduces` to zero

 Again, you can use a Linix equivalent to test the Python script locally: